Ipek Ensari, Ph.D

 I’m an Assistant Professor in the Department of Artificial Intelligence and Human Health at the Icahn School of Medicine and the Hasso Plattner Institute for Digital Health at Mount Sinai.
 Previously, I was an Associate Research Scientist at Columbia University’s Data Science Institute.

-My research bridges mHealth and machine learning to create practical, digital tools for chronic symptom self-management.
-With a focus on women’s health, I develop innovative patient-reported outcome measures that are both clinically relevant and ecologically valid.
-I welcome collaboration opportunities in advancing digital health.
+My research bridges mHealth and machine learning to create digital tools for symptom self-management.
+With a focus on women’s and female reproductive health, I develop multi-modal digital patient-reported outcome measures that are clinically relevant and ecologically valid.

 Recent Updates and Announcements: